Samuel Davenport (Australian politician): Life

 From 1849 he lived mostly at his home in Beaumont, in his residence of Beaumont House, which he owned from 1851 onwards.
-He continued to care for the welfare of tenants at Macclesfield, providing attractive rental terms.
+He continued to manage the Macclesfield property, providing attractive rental terms for his tenants.

 Between 5 May 1846 and 1 July 1848, Davenport was a non-official nominated member of the South Australian Legislative Council.

 Between 1849 and 1852 he served as a city commissioner.
 He contested the Legislative Council seat of Hindmarsh without success in a by-election during 1854, but on 25 October 1855 was nominated to the part-elective Legislative Council.
 He was eventually elected to the first Legislative Council under responsible government in 1857 and administered the oath of allegiance to the councillors on 22 April 1857.
 He served a number of ministries; however he resigned from the council on 25 September 1866.

 Davenport strongly promoted agriculture and other new industries in South Australia.
 Between 1864 and 1872 he published a number of pamphlets, three of them dealing with the cultivation of olives and manufacture of olive oil, silk and tobacco.
 Davenport grew both olives and silk on his Beaumont House estate.
-He was a member of the Royal Agricultural and Horticultural Society and its president from 1873 to 1879 and 1890 to 1891.
+He was a member of the Royal Agricultural and Horticultural Society and its president 1873–1879 and 1890–1891.
 He was a member of the South Australian Institute's Board of Governors.

 He was elected to a number of positions in the agricultural, horticultural and geographical societies, include the American Philosophical Society in 1876.
 He was also a successful banker like his English father.

 Davenport was knighted during 1884 and in 1886 appointed KCMG and given an honorary doctorate by the University of Cambridge.
 After his death in 1906, obituarists praised his 'honourable record both in public and private life' and both Houses of Parliament were adjourned for his funeral.

 The South Australian Assembly seat of Davenport was later named after him.